Luminar Technologies (NASDAQ:LAZR) Sees Unusually-High Trading Volume

 In related news, Director Jun Hong Heng sold 59,957 shares of the stock in a transaction dated Monday, April 18th.
 The shares were sold at an average price of $14.03, for a total value of $841,196.71.
 Following the completion of the sale, the director now owns 1,510,067 shares in the company, valued at $21,186,240.01.
 The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
 Also, CEO Austin Russell purchased 300,000 shares of the company’s stock in a transaction that occurred on Tuesday, May 10th.
 The stock was acquired at an average cost of $8.89 per share, with a total value of $2,667,000.00.
 Following the transaction, the chief executive officer now directly owns 455,000 shares of the company’s stock, valued at $4,044,950.
 The disclosure for this purchase can be found here.
 In the last quarter, insiders purchased 375,000 shares of company stock valued at $3,764,550 and sold 523,062 shares valued at $7,435,589.
 43.25% of the stock is currently owned by company insiders.

 A number of large investors have recently bought and sold shares of the stock.
 Caerus Investment Advisors LLC raised its position in Luminar Technologies by 99.2% in the first quarter.
 Caerus Investment Advisors LLC now owns 157,534 shares of the company’s stock worth $1,477,000 after purchasing an additional 78,440 shares in the last quarter.
-Allianz Asset Management GmbH increased its holdings in shares of Luminar Technologies by 1.0% during the first quarter.
-Allianz Asset Management GmbH now owns 3,023,514 shares of the company’s stock worth $47,258,000 after buying an additional 30,900 shares in the last quarter.
+Allianz Asset Management GmbH raised its position in Luminar Technologies by 1.0% in the first quarter.
+Allianz Asset Management GmbH now owns 3,023,514 shares of the company’s stock worth $47,258,000 after purchasing an additional 30,900 shares in the last quarter.
 Blair William & Co.
-IL increased its holdings in shares of Luminar Technologies by 4.1% during the first quarter.
+IL raised its position in Luminar Technologies by 4.1% in the first quarter.
 Blair William & Co.
-IL now owns 841,571 shares of the company’s stock worth $13,154,000 after buying an additional 33,012 shares in the last quarter.
-BlackRock Inc. increased its holdings in shares of Luminar Technologies by 23.0% during the first quarter.
-BlackRock Inc. now owns 4,623,810 shares of the company’s stock worth $72,272,000 after buying an additional 865,041 shares in the last quarter.
-Finally, Becker Capital Management Inc. acquired a new stake in shares of Luminar Technologies during the first quarter worth approximately $2,699,000.
+IL now owns 841,571 shares of the company’s stock worth $13,154,000 after purchasing an additional 33,012 shares in the last quarter.
+BlackRock Inc. raised its position in Luminar Technologies by 23.0% in the first quarter.
+BlackRock Inc. now owns 4,623,810 shares of the company’s stock worth $72,272,000 after purchasing an additional 865,041 shares in the last quarter.
+Finally, Becker Capital Management Inc. acquired a new position in Luminar Technologies in the first quarter worth about $2,699,000.
 58.54% of the stock is owned by hedge funds and other institutional investors.

 Luminar Technologies Company Profile (NASDAQ:LAZR)